CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab13.md

 ### Task 2.5: Sign into Azure and run the app

+In this task, you sign in to Azure using az login, install the necessary Python dependencies, and run the run_all.py script to start all agents.
+Once running, you can send prompts (like creating a blog title and outline) and receive responses from your Azure AI agents.

 1. In the cloud shell command-line pane beneath the code editor, enter the following command to sign into Azure **(1)**.
 Copy and paste the Sign in URL in the web browser **(2)**.
 Copy the device code as well to authenticate **(3)**.

     ```